 - 1. Have visual strategies and therapy been optimized? - 2.
-Address aggression - 3.
-Manage sleep - 4.
+Address aggression - Irritability and Problem Behavior in Autism Spectrum Disorder: A Practice Pathway for Pediatric Primary Care, 2016 - 3.
+Manage sleep - Practice guideline: Treatment for insomnia and disrupted sleep behavior in children and adolescents with autism spectrum disorder: Report of the Guideline Development, Dissemination, and Implementation Subcommittee of the American Academy of Neurology, 2020 - 4.
 Look for and treat mood/irritability - 5.
-Then, look for and treat anxiety/depression - 6.
-Then, if impairing symptoms include impulsivity and hyperactivity, consider ADHD
+Then, look for and treat anxiety/depression - Assessment and Treatment of Anxiety in Youth With Autism Spectrum Disorders, 2016 - 6.
+Then, if impairing symptoms include impulsivity and hyperactivity, consider ADHD - AACAP ADHD in Youth with ASD: Parents' Medication Guide